20 Serious (and Fun!) Things You Can Do in Retirement

 If you are interested in what you see and want to order the flash drive – and you read this article to the end, you can receive a bonus of no shipping charges for orders in the U.S. Just enter code NOSHIP when ordering the flash drive.

 What are you planning to do in retirement?
 Are you finding you have less time to do things now that you are retired.
 Do you have all your affairs in order?
+What are some other things to do in retirement that you would like to share?
 Please join the discussion below!